LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

 ---

 ### Introduction
 As you design and implement a bot, you can use the [Preview](conversation-builder-testing-deployment-previewing.html) and [Bot Logs](conversation-builder-testing-deployment-debugging.html) tools, respectively, to preview the conversational experience and to debug issues.
 These tools assist you with early testing and debugging, so you can verify the conversational flow is working as expected as you build the bot.
 Notably, the tools don’t require that you deploy an agent connector for the bot because the conversation doesn’t go through Conversational Cloud.
-The conversation only flows from the tool to the underlying bot server and back.
+The conversation only flows between the tool and the underlying bot server.

-In contrast, the Conversation Tester tool is designed for *post-deployment* testing and debugging.
+In contrast, the **Conversation Tester** tool is designed for testing and debugging after deployment.
 You can use the tool to:

 * Test the end-to-end flow after you have finished building and [deploying](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html) a bot
 * Debug a deployed bot